 By September 2019, there were some 364-day plans available for sale in the state, although most of the insurance companies that offered short-term medical plans in Arizona were still selling healthcare plans with terms of up to six months.

 Which insurers offer short-term plans in Arizona?

-The market for short-term health insurance in Arizona is robust, with numerous insurers offering plans:
+The market for short-term health insurance in Arizona is robust, and there are numerous insurance companies that provide short-term insurance plans:

 - Blue Cross Blue Shield of Arizona (in partnership with IHC)

 - Everest Reinsurance

 Contact information for several of these insurers is listed in the Arizona Insurance Department’s guide to short-term plans.

 Some of these insurers offer plans with 364-day terms, while others limit their terms to shorter periods of time.
 The coverage limitations and specific benefits offered by each company will vary too.
 So it’s important to carefully compare the plan options you’re considering before making a purchase, and make sure you understand the potential out-of-pocket costs (including costs for any service that simply isn’t covered at all).